Skip to content

 LANE: I know it, Yoko knows it, Sean knows it.
 Julian’s still in denial, but what can you do?

-— Yoko Ono (Japanese: 小野 洋子, katakana: オノ・ヨーコ, born 1933) is a Japanese-born artist, singer-songwriter, and activist.
-She is also known for having been married to John Lennon of the Beatles until his death in 1980.
-She has frequently been “blamed for the breakup of the Beatles and repeatedly criticized for her influence over Lennon and his music” (Wikipedia).
-Additionally, her experimental art has not always been popularly accepted.
-Ono’s marriage to Lennon produced one child, Sean, and she is stepmother to Julian (Lennon’s child from a prior marriage), with whom she has had a difficult relationship.
-A song by the Plastic Ono Band, the musical group formed by Lennon and Ono, was featured in episode ten at 32:45.
+• Yoko Ono (Japanese: 小野 洋子, katakana: オノ・ヨーコ, born 1933) is a Japanese-born artist, singer-songwriter, and activist.
+She was married to Beatles vocalist and rhythm guitarist John Lennon until his death in 1980.
+She has often been “blamed for the breakup of the Beatles and repeatedly criticized for her influence over Lennon and his music.
+Her experimental art was also not popularly accepted” (Wikipedia), though her collaborations with Lennon and her dance music have been commercially successful.
+Ono and Lennon had one child together, Sean Lennon, and she is stepmother to Julian Lennon (John’s child from a prior marriage), with whom she has had a difficult relationship.
+As Lane points out, numerous factors, many of which predated Yoko’s involvement with the Beatles, contributed to the breakup of the band.

 RORY: Okay, I must listen to anyone named Claudine Longet.